textlint/textlint/docs/getting-started.md

 ## Configuration

-We recommend using `textlint` with `.textlintrc` configuration file.
+We recommend using `textlint` with `.textlintrc.json` configuration file.

-Create a `.textlintrc` file in your workspace:
+Create a `.textlintrc.json` file in your workspace:

 ```
 npx textlint --init